Dear reader of ADxS.org, please excuse the disruption.

 It is possible that genetic tests will become so affordable in the coming years that they can also be used for diagnostic purposes - and subsequently to adapt individualized treatment.

 One study investigated miRNAs of extracellular vesicles in serum.
 A longitudinal analysis examining changes in miRNA expression over time between four groups with different diagnostic trajectories (persistent diagnosis, first onset, remitted and typical development/control) found no statistically significant results.
-In the cross-sectional analysis, upregulation of miR-328-3p was found in only one of 2 ADHD groups.
-These miRNAs may regulate the expression of genes associated with these traits in genome-wide association studies112
+In the cross-sectional analysis, miR-328-3p was found to be upregulated in only 1 of 2 ADHD groups.
+These miRNAs may regulate the expression of genes associated with these traits in genome-wide association studies119

 4.4.
 Endocrine and physical biomarkers